MustafaAFarag/Celeritas/README.md

 Functional Requirements

-● Product Description: The system should have the description of the product, when the user clicks on the product image the product’s page will open where the product’s description is available.

 ● Add to Cart: The system has a cart, the add to cart will allow the user to add the desired products into the cart, when the wish list completes the user will go to the cart and buy products.

 ● Payment Method: The system should have a payment method, this allows the user to choose between a